By: Adam Luecking, CEO, Clear Impact

 Overall, designing a Common Purpose, clearly communicating that Common Purpose with your current and potential funded partners, and then ensuring alignment over time will simplify your investment decisions.
 Your strategies and actions will be more likely to lead to better results and enhanced well-being for your community.
 When every funded partner is laser-focused on a Common Purpose, amazing things happen.

-If you’re interested in learning more about how to design and sustain a Common Purpose, consider joining me and my colleagues, Jason Green and Dr. JaNay Queen Nazaire, for the launch of Social Sector Hero on July 26th, 2022.
-There, we will host a virtual roundtable discussion about the eight core strategies in my book.
+If you’re interested in learning more about how to design and sustain a Common Purpose, consider joining me and my colleagues, Jason Green and Dr. JaNay Queen Nazaire, for the launch of Social Sector Hero on July 26th, 2022 (this event has ended, but you can watch the recording here).
+Listen to our virtual roundtable discussion about the eight core strategies in my book.
 All attendees will also be able to download the book for free We hope to see you there!